|Average Salary||Avg. Hourly Wage|

 Job Duties in Powerhouses and Substations

-They primarily involve the work on the systems that transform voltage, either from higher to lower, or vice versa.
+They mostly work on systems that transform voltage, either from higher to lower, or vice versa.

 The duties at the power generation phase include:

-Both stepping-up and step-down station use the same components.
+Both stepping-up and step-down stations use the same components.

-Effectively, these are substations with transformers working in opposite directions.
+These are substations with transformers working in opposite directions effectively.

-Electricians working at step-down and stepping-up substations handle transformers and relays that protect them.
+Electricians working here handle transformers and the relays that protect them.

 Their duties include: